-Feed monthly all year round using either Cactus or Houseplant Feed.
-Do not directly apply 'ready to pour' fertilisers into the soil without a pre-wash, as this will lead to burning roots and yellowed leaves.
+Feed monthly all year round using either a Cactus or Houseplant-labelled fertiliser.
+Do not directly apply 'ready to pour' feeds into the soil without a pre-wash, as this will lead to burning roots and yellowed leaves.

 10°C - 25°C (50° - 78°F)